Cr1ngeDev/Note-System/README.md

 # Note System

 A small website that allows you to create your personal notes.
-(Pure PHP without OOP and frameworks)
+Pure PHP without OOP and frameworks.

 Done:
 <li>Connecting a MySQL database using PDO</li>